CMU-17-214/s2024/assignments/hw1.md

 - [ ] 15: The implementation makes use of an external library, imported through a package manager.
 - [ ] 20: The implementation parses and validates target files for card decks and all 4 options listed above.
 It rejects invalid options or arguments with an error message.
 Examples of invalid options or arguments include negative numbers for repetitions and organizers that don't exist or contain numbers.
 - [ ] 20: The implementation responds correctly to the command-line options -- opens the right card deck, uses the right organization strategies, lists help, etc.

+**Achievements (35pt):**
+- [ ] 30: The solution implements the above specification correctly and nothing more (10 points for each achievement)
+- [ ] 5: The implementation is reasonably well documented, using the API documentation style of the language.

 **Infrastructure and style (35pt):**